PervasiveUrbanism/PervasiveUrbanism_24-25/Resources.md

 4. **Optional Software Packages & Web Services:**
    This section lists optional software tools that are not covered in the 2024/25 Skills Module.

+5. **Arduino Components and Sensors**
+   A collection of links to key manufacturers and retailers of Arduino parts and sensors.
 ---

 ## 1. Main Software Packages